 This corridor alternatives analysis study will examine alternatives to providing an improved Milwaukee downtown area transit system.
 The study will have elements relating to transit routing and rail alignment planning, station location, capital and operating cost estimations, forecasts of potential ridership, evaluation of urban development potential, analysis of transportation benefits and impacts, and environmental impact assessment, as well as financial planning.

-The project was initiated in 1999, and the evaluation of alternatives was largely completed in 2003.
-The project will extend into 2006for completion of alternatives analysis, environmental assessment, and selection of the locally preferred alternative.
+The project was initiated in 1999.
+The project will extend into 2007 for completion of alternatives analysis, environmental assessment, and selection of the locally preferred alternative.

 A report documenting the findings and recommendations of the study will be prepared.